micro-community/micro-starter/profile/README.md

 # profile for server start up

-set up boost configuration for micro runtime which means different components of go-micro
+set up boost configuration for micro runtime which means using different components of go-micro

 - local